Ivan-Zou/Mini-Minecraft/README.md

   - Updated renderTerrain() in myGL to renders the nine zones of generated terrain that surround the player by getting the x and z of the chunk the player is currently on and drawing a terrain with minX = x - 128 and maxX = x + 128 and the same for z.
 - Difficulties:
   - I was confused why getLocalBlockAt() was throwing a out of bounds error, because I thought it did bounds checking with at, but it didn't so I added my own bounds checking to that function, which fixed the issue.
   - When I finished the Chunk class, shader program's interleaved draw, and terrain draw and then ran the program, nothing drew!!!
-I double, triple, quadruple checked everything, but everything I did seems to make logical sense, so I went to professor's office hours, and he added 2 lines of code to paintGL() and everything drew!!!
-Prof the goat.
+I double, triple, quadruple checked everything, but everything I did seems to make logical sense, so I went to professor's office hours, and he added 2 lines of code to paintGL() and everything drew!
 - Approach:
   - I created many structs because it allows me to better organize my code.
   - When expanding the terrain, I decided to create a new terrain and fill it with new chunks when there isn't a generated terrain within 2 layers of terrain from the player's position rather than creating a new chunk and adding it to the map because I think this way makes it easier to create and set a terrain in the generated terrain set, and a generated terrain will contain chunks, so create new chunks where there is no generated terrain to generate the terrain and chunks.